pxl0912/pxl0912.github.io/_pages/teaching.md

 Advised Student Honors
 ---
+Ms. Jiexin Chen and Mr. Jiarong Zhong won **Honorable Mention** in the Interdisciplinary Contest in Modeling (ICM) in 2020.

 Mr. Yao Xiao is awarded the **Distinguished Graduate Student** of Shenzhen university in 2019.
 (10 out of 112)

-Ms. Jiexin Chen and Mr. Jiarong Zhong won **Honorable Mention** in the Interdisciplinary Contest in Modeling (ICM) in 2020.
+The SZU-HPC Team won **3rd prize** in the Optimization track of the Parallel Application Challenge (PAC) 2017 and 2018.